Spread work across multiple (all available) cores

 One uses plan()

-machine(s) to use and how many cores on each machine to use.
+to control how parallelization is done, including what machine(s) to use and how many cores on each machine to use.

 For example,